Best Auto Insurance Companies That Don’t Ask for Proof of Garaging in 2025 [Check Out the Top 10 Companies]

 - Flexible Insurance Plans: It offers a variety of customizable insurance policies without requiring proof of garaging information.

-- Strong Financial Stability: with A-rated by A.M.
+- Strong Financial Stability: Being A-rated by A.M.
 Best, Liberty Mutual is known for reliable long-term insurance protection.

 Cons